 We cannot direct a school to exclude or reinstate a pupil, although we can provide advice.

-Permanent exclusion - where pupils are permanently excluded they may not return to the school, unless the governing body decides to reinstate them.
+Where pupils are permanently excluded they may not return to the school, unless the governing body decides to reinstate them.
 Permanent exclusions are rare, but are considered either where one incident warrants permanent exclusion from the school, or as a result of previous incidents and fixed term exclusions.

-What happens when a pupil is excluded?
+When a pupil is excluded

 The law states the head teacher must write to parents straight away with the following information:

 - the type of exclusion